-A Guide For Looked After Children & Young People
+A Guide For Looked After Children and Young People

 Below you will find download leaflets that are designed as a guide for looked after children and young people.
 The information on these pages cover many topics from your rights in care, to what happens when you leave care.